 Your recordings of Abe in his own words and your obvious heartfelt connection to him as a man of incredible courage and warmth made his life feel palpably real for us.
 Talking about the Holocaust is always a challenge due to the immense horror of the event and the way it is beginning to feel further away, but you managed to bring Abe’s experience — and his humor and joi de vivre — into our class and our hearts.
 I can’t thank you enough.

 Abe Piasek, a Holocaust survivor from Poland, passed away in January of 2020 at the age of 91.
 Days before he died, he asked his friend, educator Steve Goldberg, to keep telling his story.
-Steve tells Abe’s story in a uniquely compelling way — using video clips of Abe speaking, woven together with photos, maps, and historical research to situate Abe’s story in the context of the Holocaust.
+Steve tells Abe’s story in a uniquely compelling way — describing the trip Abe took to the US Holocaust Memorial Museum at age 90 (his first and only visit to the museum) where he went on the cattle car and, while surrounded by his family and a dozen high school students from Steve’s school, narrated his liberation from a similar cattle car in April 1945.

 Steve would love to share Abe’s story with you.
+Please read this five-page document with more details about Abe and his story.

 Basics about Abe: